mecid/mecid.github.io/_posts/2020-07-21-sidebar-navigation-in-swiftui.md

 }
 ```

-In the example above, we create a simple mail store that we will use as a datastore for our prototype.
+In the listing above, we create a simple mail store that we will use as a datastore for our prototype.
 Now let's move forward by implementing the first column of our navigation flow.

 ```swift
 struct Sidebar: View {